Trobriand people: Cricket

-Often, there is also magic involved in this sporting event.
-Teams will use charms and incantations to gain an advantage in the match.
-For example, a spell could be used to make the team less efficient in scoring.
-The visiting team is expected to lose when visiting a rival island.
-However, when this is not the case, there are often reports of vandalism and arson when matches end unfavorably for the home team.
-During such events, yam houses are burned which is considered a major insult.
-In essence, this form of cricket has a more aggressive feel and is an important part of Trobriand life.
+There is also magic in Trobriandian cricket.
+Teams use charms and incantations to gain an advantage.
+For example, a spell can be used to make a team less efficient in scoring.
+A team is expected to lose when visiting a rival island.
+When a visiting team wins, there are often reports of vandalism and arson.
+During such events, yam houses are burned, which is considered a major insult.
+In essence, this form of cricket is more aggressive and an important part of Trobriand life.

 Currency

 Trobrianders use yams as currency, and consider them a sign of wealth and power.

-Western visitors will often buy items from the Trobrianders using money.
-There is also a Kula exchange, which is a very important tradition among the Trobriand Islands.
+Western visitors often buy items from Trobrianders with money.
+There is also a Kula exchange, a very important tradition in the Trobriand Islands.
 The women also use bundles of scored banana leaves.

 Yam exchanges

 Each year, a man grows yams for his sister, and his daughter if she is married.
 The husband does not provide yams to his wife.
 The more yams a woman receives, the more powerful and rich she is.
 The husband is expected to give his wife's father or brother a gift in turn for the yams they give his wife.
 When the woman is first married, she receives yams from her father until the woman's brother thinks his sister and her husband are old enough for him to give the yams.

 At the beginning of the yam harvest, the yams stay on display in gardens for about a month before the gardener takes them to the owner.
 The owner is always a woman.
-There is a great ceremony for this every year.
+There is a ceremony for this.
 The yams are loaded into the woman's husband's empty yam house.
 Young people come to the gardens dressed in their most festive traditional clothes early on the day the yams are delivered to the yam house.
 The young people are all related to the gardener, and carry the yam baskets to the owner's hamlet.
-When they get to the owner's hamlet, they sing out to announce the arrival of the yams while thrusting out their hips in a sexually provocative motion.
+When they arrive, they sing out to announce the yams' arrival while thrusting out their hips in a sexually provocative way.
 This emphasizes the relation between yams and sexuality.
 A few days later, the gardener comes and loads the yam house, and the man is now responsible for the yam.